 For Doris, the change to “distance learning” during the COVID-19 pandemic was very fast “However, the speed and ability of my teachers allowed me to adapt so that it was easier and easier to take distance classes.
 Learning to use technology is important because it allows us to organize ourselves in a better way and learn more things every day.
 It makes it easier to understand by allowing us to interact with others, explore content, ask questions, and research answers.

-He faced many difficulties during his studies.
+Facing many difficulties during her studies.
 Like many Foundation scholarship students, Doris and her family did not have access to the income necessary to pay the bus fare each day.
 In 2020 Doris recalls, as a 16-year-old, she went through a very difficult time when her mother passed away.
 “She was an important pillar in my life, and she is my biggest motivation to continue studying and to be the best version of me possible.
 Even so, it was a very difficult time.”

 Her passion for learning focused on an interest in the topic of sustainable tourism, because according to Doris “it allows us to make optimal use of environmental resources and helps to maintain and conserve these important natural resources and biological diversity.”